On this page:

 This is designed for a presentation between 20-30 minutes long.
 Shorter presentations will have no explanatory points and longer presentations will need more explanatory points.

-This is adapted from Cliff Atkinson's Beyond Bullet Points templates which are linked to on the home page of this SkillsGuide.
+This is adapted from Cliff Atkinson's Beyond Bullet Points template.
+See the link to the book above.